There are currently no active references in this article.

 Tilia amurensis ssp. amurensis has been in cultivation for over 100 years, the Arnold Arboretum receiving seed from St Petersburg seed suppliers Regel & Kesselring in 1909.
 One tree survives at the Arnold from this introduction, measured at 56 cm dbh in 2019 (Arnold Arboretum 2020).
 There have been numerous further introductions, but it remains a rather uncommon tree.

 In areas with milder winters, such as Britain, the nominate subspecies has a reputation for emerging early and being badly frosted, leading to the view that there is no good reason to plant it (de Spoelberch 2006).
 Provenance may however play a part in this.
-At Kew a specimen collected in Sakhalin (ESUS 127 of 1994) is struggling, apparently for this reason.
+At Kew Gardens a specimen collected in Sakhalin (ESUS 127 of 1994) is struggling, apparently for this reason.
 Others from Korea are doing much better (BECX 451, for example, collected in Gangwon-do in 1982), as they come into leaf later (Grimshaw & Bayton 2009).
-The UK champion is a thriving tree (11 m × 0.36 m dbh in 2017) at the Sir Harold Hillier Gardens, Hampshire (Tree Register 2018).
+The UK Champion is a thriving tree (11 m, dbh 0.36 m in 2017) at the Sir Harold Hillier Gardens, Hampshire (Tree Register 2018).

 There are relatively young specimens in several western European collections, for example in the Bonn University Botanic Garden, Germany (Botanische Gärten der Universität Bonn 2020) and the Arboretum Wespelaar, Belgium (wild provenance, planted 1985 – Arboretum Wespelaar 2020).

-Apart from a good number of specimens at the Arnold Arboretum, MA, Amur Lime is represented in a few North American collections.
-In the Great Lakes area there are several examples at the Morton Arboretum, IL dating back to 1995 (Morton Arboretum 2020).
-In the Pacific Northwest there is a group of three young trees planted in 2003 at the Hoyt Arboretum, OR.
+Apart from a good number of specimens at the Arnold Arboretum, Massachusetts, Amur Lime is represented in a few North American collections.
+In the Great Lakes area there are several examples at the Morton Arboretum, Illinois dating back to 1995 (Morton Arboretum 2020).
+In the Pacific Northwest there is a group of three young trees planted in 2003 at the Hoyt Arboretum, Oregon.
 Given the mild winters of the Portland area it is perhaps significant that these are of Korean provenance (Hoyt Arboretum 2020).

 A particularly hairy form from Jilin has been recognised as T. amurensis var. araneosa C. Wang & S.D.
 Zhao, and is maintained as distinct in Flora of China (Tang et al. 2007).
 The population of Tilia amurensis on the Korean island of Ulleungdo has been named T. insularis (see Bean and Krüssmann: B600, S514, K397), on the basis of very minor characters, but fits within the range of T. amurensis (Pigott 2000).
 In European horticulture and literature the name T. insularis is apparently almost exclusively attached to an exceptional clone of T. japonica, now named ‘Ernest Wilson’ (Grimshaw 2008).